rain-fighters/AudioPick/README.md

 - to not charge users for (a copy of) our software,
 - to not re-license our software under a non-GPL (commercial) license,
 - to not grant benefits or add additional features to/for users offering payment, and
-- to not put (commercial) advertisements into our software or on our website.
+- to not put (commercial) advertisements into our software or on our web pages.

 Though we accept [&#10084;Gratuities](#gratuities).

 ## Privacy
 **Privacy** and **Liberty** go hand in hand.
-We will never abuse the fact that you use our software or visit our websites to contact you or to even sell any information about you.
+You should not be **forced** to willingly or even unwillingly disclose personal data in order to be able to use a software or access information that is important to you.
+Hence neither our software nor our web pages collect usage data or require registration.

+Our web pages are **static HTML documents** and do not set **cookies**.
+They do not contain any **JavaScript** code, unless it is required to provide a very specific function, e. g. local search, or to demonstrate some code in action.

+Our software, in this case the **AudioPick** extension, also does not track usage data by itself, though you need to be aware that installing an extension from the **Chrome WebStore** and using it in **Chrome** generates usage data for the WebStore, e. g. how often the extension is installed.
+We have opted out of using **google-analytics** to track and evaluate usage data ourselves.
+Also note that downloading the extension from **GitHub** probably leaves a trace.

+If we get access to usage/user data, e. g.
+IP or email addresses, it's most likely unavoidable and we do our best to get rid of unneeded information, e. g. rotate log files of web servers we control.
+In any case, we do not transfer or even sell any usage/user data to 3rd parties.

 ## Gratuities
 Coming soon ...